-Going dry (or dry-ish) this January?
-These new no- and low-alcohol spirits will keep things interesting
+Cutting back on alcohol?
+These no- and low-alcohol spirits will keep things interesting

 Empirical bubbly

-Danish brand Empirical makes stylish lower-alcohol spirits with exotic ingredients in two varieties, which are sold in cool cans.
-Both Can 01 (10% ABV) and Can 02 (8%) are crisp and carbonated, leading with fruit—gooseberry and sour cherry, respectively—and then giving you something to talk about with the curious insertion of toasted birch (Can 01) and pine cone (Can 02).
-Both drink like a forager’s spin on the classic Belgium lambic fruit beer.
+Danish brand Empirical makes stylish lower-alcohol spirits with exotic ingredients in two varieties.
+Can 01 (10% ABV) and Can 02 (8%) is crisp and carbonated, leading with fruit—gooseberry, to be exact—and then giving you something to talk about with the curious insertion of toasted birch.
+It drinks like a forager’s spin on the classic Belgium lambic fruit beer.
 Try it just for the story!

 Haus apertifs